Updated: Apr 20

 C. What value are they looking to get out of a BIM model?

-The next step is gathering details that pertain to the structure itself.
+The next step is gathering details that pertain to the property itself.

 Commercial building, a residential home?